Muthuswami Dikshitar

-Dikshitar is credited with around 500 compositions, renowned for their elaborate, poetic descriptions of Hindu deities, and detailed architectural depictions of temples.
-His music is notable for capturing the essence of ragas in the vainika (veena) style, which highlight the use of gamakas.
-His works are usually composed in a slower tempo (chowka kala).
-Dikshitar used the signature name Guruguha (as a mudra) in all his compositions.
-They continue to be widely performed in Carnatic music concerts.
+Dikshitar is credited with around 500 compositions, widely recognised for their elaborate poetic descriptions of Hindu deities and detailed architectural depictions of temples.
+Continuing to be widely performed in Carnatic music concerts, his music is notable for capturing the essence of ragas in the vainika (veena) style, which highlights the use of gamakas.
+His works are usually composed in a slower tempo (chowka kala), often incorporating middle tempo stanzas (madhyama kala sahitya).

-The musical trinity consists of Dikshitar, Tyagaraja (1767–1847), and Syama Sastri (1762–1827).
-Unlike the predominantly Telugu compositions of Tyagaraja and Syama Sastri, Dikshitar's works are mostly in Sanskrit.
-He also composed a few kritis in Manipravalam (a mix of Sanskrit and Tamil).
+Unlike the predominantly Telugu compositions of his Carnatic contemporaries Tyagaraja and Syama Sastri, Dikshitar's works are mostly in Sanskrit.
+He also composed a few kritis in Manipravalam, a literary style combining Sanskrit and Tamil.